Navigate / search

 The 3 C’s to build more confidence

-At a seminar, I once heard that knowledge can be divided in three ways: the things that you know that you know, what you know that you don’t know, and what you don’t know that you don’t know.
+At a seminar, I once heard that knowledge can be divided into three categories: the things that you know that you know, what you know that you don’t know, and what you don’t know that you don’t know.
 We can definitely feel very confident in certain areas but not so much in others.
-Naturally, the more we know about a specific domain, the more confident we feel about it.
+Naturally, the more we know about a specific domain, the more confident we tend to feel about it.

 A) Competence

-Competence is built out of skills and experience.
+Competence is built from skills and experience.
 It’s how well we can do something.
-Competence is where we all think confidence comes from.
+Competence is where most of us believe confidence comes from.
 How knowledgeable are you?
 As we’ve seen, the more you know the better you will feel performing.
 However, competence is domain dependent.
-Someone very confident in say, mathematics, might not be very confident in acting.
+Someone very confident in, say, mathematics, might not be very confident in acting.
 So while some skills may have carryover to other domains, the reality is that it’s usually minimal.

-If competence = skills + curiosity, then the way to become more competent is to keep building skills and foster curiosity to explore and grow more in that field.
+If competence = skills + curiosity, then the way to become more competent is to continue building skills and nurture curiosity to explore and grow further in that field.

 B) Commitment

-Confidence is in this gap between knowing and not knowing, caring and not caring, in asking, clarifying, and getting help.
+Confidence exists in this gap between knowing and not knowing, caring and not caring, in asking, clarifying, and getting help.
 Commitment = pledge to learn + effort to learn.
 However, there’s a challenge to commitment.
 I can certainly pledge to commit when I don’t know.
-But I can think back at certain points in my life when I had committed to learn, and yet I suffered.
+But I can remember certain moments in my life when I had committed to learn, and yet I suffered.
 What happened?
 It’s the last C.

 C) Collaboration

-Often times it is others that don’t have the patience or the understanding that others need to learn what they don’t know.
+Oftentimes, it’s others who lack the patience or the understanding that others need to learn what they don’t know.
 It is often people that have been doing the same thing for years, in the same company, or in a very domain-dependent area.
-We all know that no matter how much you know, every company has its own jargon, and way of doing things.
-We all have had to deal with people that need to feel superior or have to be perceived as superiors.
+We all know that no matter how much you know, every company has its own jargon and way of doing things.
+We all have had to deal with people that need to feel superior or be perceived as superior.
 There’s certainly no shortage of great leadership, but no shortage of bossy people either.

-The solution to collaboration?
-Mentoring new hires or new projects.
-Providing better tools to learn or to perform.
+How do we strengthen collaboration?
+By mentoring new hires or supporting new projects.
+Providing better tools to learn or perform.
 Providing training, apprenticeship, documenting best practices, methods, etc. Whether provided by an organization or not, you can seek these yourself.
-To be even more clear, let’s clarify what collaboration isn’t: judging, abuse of power, and lack of communication or support.
+To be clearer, here’s what collaboration isn’t: judging, abuse of power, and lack of communication or support.

 Juan F. Diaz